-The first word that came out and that everyone instantly agreed upon was quality.
+The first word that came up and everyone instantly agreed upon was quality.
 We want Teemill to be a quality platform with good products and designs.
-So that means we might need to have an active role in maintaining quality.
-But we also felt we don’t want Teemill to be about exclusivity – we want Teemill to be accessible.
-Accessible to anyone, but the product and presentation has to be of a high quality.
+That means we might need to have an active role in maintaining quality.
+We also felt we don’t want Teemill to be about exclusivity – we want Teemill to be accessible to anyone, but the product and presentation has to be of a high quality.

 Freedom of Expression

-So the Teemill platform is a place that enables freedom of expression, even if your opinion of belief isn’t universally popular.
-At the same we will work to prevent and reduce designs that incite hatred, are designed purely to be offensive or that attack people or groups of people with the intention of causing harm.
+The Teemill platform is a place that enables freedom of expression, even if your opinion of belief isn’t universally popular.
+At the same time, we will work to prevent and reduce designs that incite hatred, are designed purely to be offensive or that attack people or groups of people with the intention of causing harm.

 Politics, conspiracies, far out beliefs

-Politics came when we discussed our values.
-We really didn’t relish getting too involved with politics.
-But individuals that feel like they’d like to make tees that represent their politics or beliefs in state institutions in a reasonable way with a quality t-shirt design, should not be something we prevent.
+Politics came up when we discussed our values.
+We really didn’t relish in getting too involved with politics.
+If individuals that feel like they’d like to make tees that represent their politics or beliefs in state institutions in a reasonable way with a quality t-shirt design, this should not be something we prevent.
 We decided that it’s not our place to censor messages in products with a political theme.

 Nudity, adult content

 Nudity came up.
 It was quite early in the morning, and nobody liked the idea of printing lewd pictures so soon after breakfast.
-We’re all adults and it’s not our place to censor a bit of risque fun if that’s what you’re into so those cheeky or flirtatious designs, if you think they’re cool, you’re welcome to upload them – but we’d rather not have all out nudity submitted in T-shirt designs for Teemill.
+We’re all adults and it’s not our place to censor a bit of risque fun if that’s what you’re into.
+Those cheeky or flirtatious designs, if you think they’re cool, you’re welcome to upload them – but we’d rather not have all out nudity submitted in T-shirt designs for Teemill.

 Whilst we’d rather not have heaps and heaps of dumb profanity t-shirts all over Teemill, we recognise we’re all adults and if you choose to have some mild sweary language on your store for the purposes of making a funny or entertaining t-shirt, that should be up to you.
 Please remember, Teemill is about making profit from great quality clothes, not making a scene so let’s agree to draw the line at the C-word.